kuska1/DotaHelper/README.md

 ## Feedback

-If you have any feedback, please reach out to us at kusakaonelove@gmail.com or https://t.me/Ym9nZGFu
+If you have any feedback, please reach out to me at kusakaonelove@gmail.com or https://t.me/Ym9nZGFu

 ## Authors